Unnamed-1408/CSE5002_Mini_Project/report/report.md

 ### Final Model

-I choose the GraphSAGE, because
+I choose the **GraphSAGE**, because

-* In the comparison experiment, it has the best performance
+* In the comparison experiment, it has the second best performance, only lower than Node2vec + OVO
-* Simple and effective
+* Simple and effective, speed much faster than Node2vec + OVO
 * My roommate has already helped me to realize it, and it is very simple to start experimenting...

 ## Evaluate Metric